rameshbalan/Rpipiens_OPP/README.md

 ## Expression Quantification

-This shell script will loop through each sample and will quantify the expression
+This shell script (quants.sh) will loop through each sample and will quantify the expression
 ```
 #!/bin/bash
 for fn in ../Rpip_C{1..6};